 Cynthia talked too about her passions.
 She loves people, how we do things differently and still how similar we all are, and she wants to travel (to the Mediterranean, Eastern Europe, New Zealand).
 Another passion is the journey and pilgrimage of spiritual formation (she reads theology for fun!) and the role of religious education through different places and times in life.
 She’s a reader (right now a Dorothy Sayers murder mystery and Walter Brueggemann's book on the Sabbath are on her bedside table).
 We also had a great chat about motherhood.

 Her natural skill set includes bringing order to chaos, which she loves doing (i.e. organizing the kitchens at Trinity) and connecting people.
 A long-term goal she is pursuing is to work toward being a spiritual director.

-At Trinity, Cynthia oversees communication (updates the website, writes copy, coordinates our weekly eNews, Sunday’s bulletin), facility management (by coordinating maintenance of the church and Trinity House), and administrative duties (from answering the phone and the front door, handing out bus tickets to managing bookkeeping and personnel files), Cynthia's goal is to do administrative ‘stuff’ for Matt “so he can focus more on pastoral work”.
+At Trinity, Cynthia oversees Trinity’s finances (paying bills, processing donations, oversees cash flow), communication (updates the website, writes copy, coordinates our weekly eNews, Sunday’s bulletin), facility management (by coordinating maintenance of the church and Trinity House), and Human Resource needs for the staff.
 As a pastor’s wife, she enjoys being an employee at a different church while still doing the greater work of God, and she shared that she enjoys crossing the bridge and experiencing the diversity of Tacoma.

 A huge thank you to Cynthia for the integral role she plays and the amazing work she does at Trinity.